MayMeow/maymeow.micro/content/p/b5d5b88b68634/index.md

 emoji = '👾'
 +++

-Test of syndication servie.
+Test of syndication service.
 Sorry for spam ;)